 Vice President of Strategy and Innovation, Kamehameha Schools

 Lauren Nahme is the Vice President of Strategy and Innovation at Kamehameha Schools, the $10.2 billion educational trust.
-In that role, she is responsible for facilitating the planning, monitoring and reporting processes of the organization.
+In that role, she is responsible for facilitating the strategy development, innovation processes and performance management processes of the organization.
 She was formally the director of strategic planning and reporting and the controller for the organization and among other things, worked jointly with the Strategic Planning Division to synchronize organization-wide planning and budgeting activities.
 She has worked for other organizations including Hawaii State Federal Credit Union, City Bank, and PricewaterhouseCoopers, and has been involved in numerous community service activities throughout her career.